BrianKimurgor/interview_prep/arrays/README.md

 | Insert (at the end)    | O(1)        | Constant time complexity for inserting an element at the end when no shifting is required.       |
 | Remove                 | O(n)        | Linear time complexity.
 Removal requires shifting all subsequent elements to the left.            |
 | Remove (at the end)    | O(1)        | Constant time complexity for removing the last element when no shifting is required.             |

+##Impact of Duplicate Values:
+- Search Operation: If you're searching for a specific value in an array with duplicate values, you might need to traverse the entire array to find all occurrences of that value.
+This would still be O(n) in the worst case, as you might need to examine each element.

+- Remove Operation: When removing a specific value from an array with duplicates, you might have to shift multiple elements to the left every time you remove an occurrence of that value.
+This could potentially increase the time complexity from O(n) to O(n^2) in the worst-case scenario where you need to shift elements for each occurrence.

+- Insert Operation: Inserting an element might not be affected significantly by duplicates unless you have to maintain a sorted array or some specific order.
+In such cases, inserting might still require shifting elements, but the presence of duplicates doesn't inherently make it more complex.

+- Simplification or Complication:-
+Simpler: In some scenarios, knowing that duplicates are allowed might simplify the problem because you may not need to worry about unique elements or maintaining order as strictly.

+Harder: On the other hand, when you have to perform operations like removing or searching for a specific value, the presence of duplicates can make the algorithm more complex and less efficient, potentially increasing the time complexity.

+In summary, while the presence of duplicate values might simplify certain aspects (like not needing to maintain uniqueness), it can complicate operations where you need to search for or remove specific values efficiently, potentially affecting the time complexity.